Dutch Government to Compensate RWE €331.8 Million for Capped Coal Production

 Credit: Pixabay

 government disclosed its intention to pay Germany's a substantial sum of €331.8 million (approximately $355 million) in compensation.
-This financial arrangement is in response to the government's decision to limit coal production by companies to 35% of capacity during the period spanning 2022-2024.
-The primary objective of this cap was to curtail national dioxide emissions.
+This financial arrangement is in response to the government's decision to limit production by companies to 35% of capacity during the period spanning 2022-2024.
+The primary objective of this cap was to curtail national carbon dioxide emissions.

 Energy Minister communicated this compensation agreement in a letter to the parliament.
 It's worth noting that the compensation awarded to the three companies operating coal plants in the —RWE, Uniper, and privately held Onyx—falls significantly short of the hefty demand for €1.9 billion they had initially put forth.